raibtoffoletto/functional-tic-tac-toe/README.md

 > Note: To insert comments inside a JSX we need to use {/\* \*/}, remember, you are not writing pure HTML, JSX is a JavaScript syntax.

 And finally we have our game's `Board` component.
 Besides rendering the board structure, this functional component has a property that displays a status message and a function that creates a `Square` component.
-To use javascript inside the returned JSX, we wrap it with curly braces `{}`, in our case `{status}` prints out the property's string and `{renderSquare()}` creates a `<Square />`.
+To use javascript inside the returned JSX, we wrap it with curly brackets `{}`, in our case `{status}` prints out the property's string and `{renderSquare()}` creates a `<Square />`.

 We could simply have used `<Square />` instead of a dedicated function `{renderSquare(i)}`.
 However, you may have noticed that the board is composed by several squares, so, later on, this function will be useful to iterate over the `Square` component, helping us to not repeat ourselves (the [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) rule).